entropicbloom/francesco/content/post-external/probabilistic-forecasting/index.md

 ---
 title: Probabilistic Forecasting in Darts
-summary: An introduction to probabilistic forecasting in the *Darts* open source time series library.
+summary: \[Blog Post\] An introduction to probabilistic forecasting in the *Darts* open source time series library.
 tags:
   - Darts
   - Machine Learning